compositephp/db/README.md

 ]);
 ```

-And thats it, no special getters or setters, no "behaviours" or extra code, smart entity casts everything automatically.
+And that's it, no special getters or setters, no "behaviours" or extra code, smart entity casts everything automatically.
 More about Entity and supported auto casting types you can find [here](doc/entity.md).

 ## License: